cloudflare/workers-sdk/.changeset/swift-peaches-battle.md

 "wrangler": minor
 ---

-Including version identifiers in Python requirements.txt will now throw an error
+fix: Including version identifiers in Python requirements.txt will now throw an error